schoenemeyer/docker-nvidia-basics/README.md

 # Usage of NVIDIA Containers
-Check whether docker is running on your platform.
+Check whether docker daemon is running on your platform.
 If not please start with
 ```
 sudo dockerd&